distsys-labs/snapstack/README.md

 Throwing, resolving to an error, returning an error or rejecting a promise all result in the execution's promise rejecting.

 ### "Stackpacks"
 You can load sets of functions from modules under a specified folder or from an npm module.
 The resulting stacks will be registered with fount under the stack container and can be executed by name.
+A list of all loaded stacks are returned as a hash.

 ```js
 var fount = require( "fount" );